teppm/personal-portfolio/README.md

 Inspiration for this project received by reviewing numerous different award winning websites provided on https://www.awwwards.com/

 Inspiration on how to create README.md from Code Institutes example  work created by Haley Schafer.

+Bootstrap has been used extensively to create the elements that i had in mind during design phase.
+Bootstrap elements have though been extensively modified and styled.

+https://www.w3schools.com/ has been a great help in solving some of the problems i ran into during coding.

+https://stackoverflow.com/ used to help with problem solving.

+Code Institute Slack channel and channel leads were of great support during coding phase.